 - Files must be sent to the attention of the organizer exclusively through this form

 Sending his creation to the Tournament, the author accepts implicitly that it will be freely distributed in the public dominion using the opensource licence known as Gnu/GPL v.2.0.

-Prizes: once the correct number of participants will be known, the Tournament Team might unquestionablely decide a prize list such e-books (PHP, SQL, Java programming) for the global (size unlimited) tournament.Any form of sponsorship which makes the most of this Tournament, improves its visibility and increases the number of competitors is well-liked.
+Prizes: once the correct number of participants will be known, the Tournament Team might unquestionablely decide a prize list such an antivirus Trend Micro yearly licence (three installations) and/or e-books (Java programming) for the global (size unlimited) tournament.Any form of sponsorship which makes the most of this Tournament, improves its visibility and increases the number of competitors is well-liked.

 Technical regulations (definitive):

 Every challenger can send from a minimum of one to a maximum of four robots, with the lower limit of zero robot for category and the upper limit like explained in the followings:

 The first robot could lie in the limit of the 500 instructions (<=500 instructions).
 For the second robot such limit is elevated to 1000 while the third robot will be able to take advantage of the entire space available in the Crobots compiler (2000 instructions).
 Finally the author can choose the category to which the last challenger belongs.